alexanderdyb/alexanderdyb/README.md

 **alexanderdyb/alexanderdyb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working as an Consultant.
+- 🔭 I’m currently working as an consultant.
 - 🌱 ... and learning as much as I can about frontend development.

 ## About me